IanMadd/academic/content/portfolio/Data_Tables.md

 # Changing column order - setcolorder() {#setcolorder}

-Create a new column order:
+Use `setcolorder` to change the order of columns.

+Create a new vector with the names of the different columns in the order you want them, then use `setcolorder` to rearrange the columns.

 ```
 > MTCarsColumns <- c("drat","wt","qsec","vs","am","gear","carb","mpg","cylinders","displacement","horsepower")